-The Federal Aviation Reauthorization Act of 1996, Section 805 (49 USC 47107(m)) requires public agencies that are subject to the Single Audit Act Amendments of 1996 (Act) that have received Federal financial assistance for airports to include as part of their single audit a review and opinion of the public agency's funding activities with respect to their airport or local airport revenue system.
+The Federal Aviation Reauthorization Act of 1996, Section 805 (49 USC 47107(l)) requires public agencies that are subject to the Single Audit Act Amendments of 1996 (Act) that have received Federal financial assistance for airports to include as part of their single audit a review and opinion of the public agency's funding activities with respect to their airport or local airport revenue system.
 In the February 16, 1999, Federal Register (64 FR 7675), the FAA issued a notice titled Policy and Procedures Concerning the Use of Airport Revenue.
-This notice provides that the opinion required by 49 USC 47107(m) is only required when the Airport Improvement Program (AIP) is audited as major program under Circular A-133 and that the auditor reporting requirements of Circular A-133 satisfy the opinion requirement.
-However, the notice provides that the AIP may be selected as a major program based upon either the risk-based approach prescribed in Circular A-133 §.520 or the FAA designating the AIP as a major program under §.215(c).
+This notice provides that the opinion required by 49 USC 47107(l) is only required when the Airport Improvement Program (AIP) is audited as major program under Circular A-133/2 CFR part 200, subpart F, and that the auditor reporting requirements of Circular A-133/2 CFR part 200, subpart F, satisfy the opinion requirement.
+However, the notice provides that the AIP may be selected as a major program based upon either the risk-based approach prescribed in Circular A-133 §\\\\.520/2 CFR section 200.518, or the FAA designating the AIP as a major program under §\\\\.215(c)/2 CFR section 200.503(e).

-CFDA 20.205 HIGHWAY PLANNING AND CONSTRUCTION (Federal-Aid Highway
+CFDA 20.205 HIGHWAY PLANNING AND CONSTRUCTION (Federal-Aid Highway Program) CFDA 20.219 RECREATIONAL TRAILS PROGRAM CFDA 23.003 APPALACHIAN DEVELOPMENT HIGHWAY SYSTEM

-Program)

-CFDA 20.219 RECREATIONAL TRAILS PROGRAM

-CFDA 23.003 APPALACHIAN DEVELOPMENT HIGHWAY SYSTEM

-The objectives of the Highway Planning and Construction Cluster are to (1) assist States in the planning and development of an integrated, interconnected transportation system important to interstate commerce and travel by constructing and rehabilitating the National Highway System (NHS), including Interstate highways and most other public roads; (2) provide aid for the repair of Federal-aid highways following disasters; (3) foster safe highway design and improve bridge conditions; (4) to support community-level transportation infrastructure; and (5) to provide for other special purposes.
+The objectives of the Highway Planning and Construction Cluster are to (1) assist States, tribal governments, and Federal land management agencies in the planning and development of an integrated, interconnected transportation system important to interstate commerce and travel by constructing, rehabilitating, and preserving the National Highway System (NHS), including Interstate highways and most other public roads; (2) provide aid for the repair of Federal-aid highways following disasters; (3) foster safe highway design and improve bridge conditions; (4) to support community-level transportation infrastructure; and (5) to provide for other special purposes.
 This cluster also provides for the improvement of roads in Puerto Rico, Guam, the Virgin Islands, American Samoa, the Commonwealth of the Northern Mariana Islands, and the Appalachian Development Highway System (ADHS).
 The objective of the ADHS program is to provide a highway system which, in conjunction with other federally aided highways, will open up areas with development potential within the Appalachian region where commerce and communication have been inhibited by lack of adequate access.